jhpyle/docassemble/docs.md

 [file uploads] and [touchscreen signatures].
 One of the most powerful features is the ability to store information in a structured way using [Objects].
-When you want to collect one or more pieces of related information, you can collect the information into [Groups].
+When you want to collect one or more pieces of related information, you can collect the information into [Groups] such as [lists] and [dictionaries].

+There are other types of blocks besides [`question`] blocks.

-Besides [`question`] blocks, other blocks include [Initial Blocks], which set interview-wide options, like the default language.
+[Initial Blocks] set interview-wide options, like the special [features] of an interview, or the default [screen parts].

 [Code] blocks allow you to set variables through computation.
 Code is written in [Python].
 To write an interview, you do not need to know